Seksan Sukpimai

+Despite his musical acclaim, Seksan has also faced controversies and personal struggles that attracted significant media attention.
+His open battles with mental health issues, legal troubles, and outspoken behavior have often polarized public opinion.
+Nevertheless, he remains an enduring figure in Thai pop culture and continues to perform, produce, and inspire new generations of artists.
+Seksan’s legacy is not just defined by his music but by his unfiltered authenticity and resilience in the face of fame and adversity.

 Biography

 Seksan, the son of an itinerant rice-farming family, moved to Bangkok at age 12 and found work in a shop owned by an aunt, making jewelry.
 He also worked in a factory that made air conditioners.
 In 1991, inspired by his favorite artists, including Guns N' Roses and Carabao, he saved up enough to buy an inexpensive guitar, learned some chords and talked his way onto the stage at one of Bangkok's best-known live-music venues at the time, Austin Pub.
 Within a year, the 17-year-old singer-guitarist was leading the house band, playing covers of Thai rock, indie and pop, as well as Green Day, Nirvana, the Rolling Stones and Jimi Hendrix.

 In 2016 he was convicted of assaulting an acquaintance; after being sentenced to a suspended prison sentence (two and a half years) and community service, he "called on youngsters and his fans to have self-restraint during any provocative event and be cautious when posting comments in the social media".

-In 2016 Sukpimai's performance and the artists chosen to share with him were criticised in the Thai press; artist Moukdavanyh Santiphone is country singer and criticsargued she was the wrong choice to join the bill.
+In 2016 Sukpimai's performance and the artists chosen to share with him were criticised in the Thai press; artist Moukdavanyh Santiphone is a country singer and critics argued she was the wrong choice to join the bill.

 Incident at Lincoln Center

 Sek Loso performed in a rock opera adaptation of the Ramakien national epic on 28-30 July 2006 at the Lincoln Center for Performing Arts in New York.

-On stage, during the first night's performance, he struck Krissada Terrence (aka Noi Pru) on the head with a shoe, during an altercation.
-The two musicians then grappled with each other and eventually took their fight offstage.
+On stage, during the first night's performance, he struck Krissada Terrence (aka Noi Pru) on the head with a shoe during an altercation.
+The two musicians then grappled with each other and eventually took their fight off stage.
 A video of the altercation was shown on television in Thailand and was later posted to YouTube.
 Sek refused to return to the production and Loso rhythm guitarist Tom Loso replaced the frontman as Phra Rama for the remainder of the show.

+In 2026, Sel was released from prison early.